 The only configuration required to start a Simple Participant is the Domain Id on which it will listen for DDS communications.
 Check Configuration section for further details.

+'''

-simple_participant: # Participant Id = simple_participant
+- name: simple_participant # Participant Name = simple_participant

-type: simple
+kind: simple

 domain: 2 # Domain Id = 2

+'''

 Local Discovery Server Participant